bug-dot-exe/ruijie/README.md

 # Ruijie Captive Portal Helper

-Ruijie is a pure-Python recreation of the `newlay1027/sha` terminal tool.
-It keeps the captive-portal workflow, device ID generation, terminal status screen, voucher request, and WiFiDog auth loop, but it does not require the old activation-key/approval repository.
+Ruijie is a pure-Python terminal tool.
+It keeps the captive-portal workflow, device ID generation, terminal status screen, voucher request, and WiFiDog auth loop.

 Use this only on networks you own, administer, or are explicitly allowed to test.